 “We had no collusion with Russia, and during the time you say we colluded with Russia we never dealt with Russia in any way.”

 Mischievous reporters are always changing the grammar of Trump’s quotes to make them look fishy, but it’s Fake News that stinks of fish, not the Don.
 Anglo Saxons understand Trump’s version.
 Danish people may have problems.
 Kim Hjelmgaard cannot grasp the subtler nuances of the English language Trump speaks.

 Then again, the Dane is not the sharpest knife in the draw, to begin with.
 Have a peek at what he wrote on this page.
 Our Danish Warhol lover adds up how many women, murdered globally, are killed by intimate companions or relations (58% according to his UN figures) and implies they would be safer if they were not with their families.
 Hjelmgaard forgot two critical details:

-1) The vast majority of woman are not murdered by anyone.
+1) The vast majority of women are not murdered by anyone.

 2) Murder rates would rise significantly if all women were removed from their families.

 Wouldn’t it be nice to read some sensible news for once, written by good old fashioned, smart reporters?
 In papers that really did represent the USA today?